 Educational attainment in the neighborhood is skewed towards lower levels of education, with a significantly higher proportion of residents having no schooling completed, attending nursery school, or having a 9th to 12th-grade level of education without a diploma.
 Conversely, the number of residents with a bachelor's degree or higher is substantially lower than the national average.

 The economic profile of the neighborhood is marked by lower income levels and higher poverty rates.
-A significant portion of the population has an annual income of less than $25,000, while households with an income of $75,000 or more are significantly underrepresented.
-The area also has a higher proportion of households relying on a cellular data plan as their sole internet subscription, while the percentage of households with broadband internet is above the national average.
+The area also has a higher proportion of households with broadband internet than the national average.

 The housing landscape in the neighborhood is characterized by a high rate of owner-occupied units and a notably low rate of renter-occupied units.
 The majority of the housing stock is older, with many homes built between 1950 and 1969.
 There is a strikingly low number of vacant houses, and the availability of rental properties is also minimal.